 Yes, you can participate across multiple sites.
 You will be rewarded for the cumulative usage reduction across all the sites.

-If you change retailers for your electricity supply, you will no longer be eligible to participate in the Business PowerResponse.
+If you change retailers for your electricity supply, you will no longer be eligible to participate in Business PowerResponse.

 Remember that participation in events is your choice, every time.
 You can choose how you respond to event notifications, so you remain fully in control.
 You do not need to exit the program to avoid an event.